craftcms/docs/docs/5.x/reference/element-types/entries.md

 ### Drafts

-As soon as you alter a field on an entry, Craft auto-saves the changes as a _provisional draft_.
+As soon as you alter a field on an entry, Craft auto-saves the changes as a [provisional draft](../../system/drafts-revisions.md#provisional-drafts).

 ![Screenshot of an entry with unsaved changes](../../images/entries-edit-provisional.png)